 To help in restoring some of the lost moisture during the beard washing process, add a beard conditioner as it helps soften your beard and adds shine.
 Wash your beard sparingly because daily washes can dry it out leading to breakages.

 Beard brushes and combs are ideal for grooming, styling, and shaping beards of all lengths.
 Although you can use any brush and comb including that old comb in your bathroom, tools that are designed specifically for beards are much better than generic ones in performance.
 To get the best outcomes, get a boar bristle brush – excellent for beard grooming.

 Trends in Beard Growth

 One reason why many men struggle to grow a well-groomed and nice-looking beard is that they often choose the wrong style and give up too quickly.
-When trying to grow whiskers quickly, expect to experience a period of discomfort where the skin beneath becomes itchy.
+When trying to grow facial hair quickly, expect to experience a period of discomfort where the skin beneath becomes itchy.
 You will feel like scratching your chin day and night.

 The high level of discomfort often makes many men give up and shave off what would have probably been a great goatee.
 It takes patience and dedication to cultivate a soft, healthy, and full beard.

 Having noted that, today there are several trending styles when it comes to beard growing.

 If you are looking for a beard style that is short on effort but big on style, go for the goatee.
 For long, this has long been the choice facial hairstyle for intellectuals, rockstars, and those with a rebellious, wayward streak.

 Essentially, the goatee refers to any style featuring beard hair above the lip and only on the chin.
 Sometimes the two sections are connected to create a beautiful frame for the mouth.
 The goatee is artistic and slightly villainous.